postman-open-technologies/blueprints/README.md

-# blueprints
+# Blueprints
-This is an API for managing blueprints that can be used across the API lifecycle.
+This is an API for managing API platform blueprints, helping guide producers and consumers in their API journey.